Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Optimal Contracts for Weakly Well-Layered (WWL) Rewards and Symmetric Costs

-Note that this definition is weaker than that of \wl\ functions, as it is based on a greedy process that optimizes only the marginal value with respect to $f$ at each step, without accounting for prices.
+Note that this definition is weaker than that of \wl\ functions.
+It is based on a greedily optimizing the marginal value only with respect to $f$ at each step, without accounting for prices.